 A study, conducted by the Royal National Institute of the Blind (RNIB), has found that severely overweight patients are more likely to develop cataracts, diabetic retinopathy and glaucoma.

-Millions of people in the UK could therefore be at risk of suffering permanent damage to their sight or may require eye surgery
+Millions of people in the UK could therefore be at risk of suffering permanent damage to their sight or may require eye surgery to correct conditions.

 Barbara McLaughlan, report author and eye health consultant at the RNIB, revealed: "Obesity doubles the risk of cataracts and increases the risk of retinal vein occlusion (where veins that drain blood out of the eye become blocked) by four times."